alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 been talking about non-splice imports as runtime imports, but now it's quote imports that are runtime imports?

 No!
-There's still just one run-time (level 0), and one compile-time (level -1).
+There's still just one run-time and one compile-time.
 But there is a critical distinction between the level of a module, and the level a module *is imported at*.

-In the a module ``Main``, top-level definitions and normal imports are at level ``0`` (runtime), however:
+In a module ``Main``, top-level definitions and normal imports are at level ``0`` (runtime), however:

 * A ``splice`` import *offsets* the level of all bindings in that module by ``-1``.
 * A ``quote`` import *offsets* the level of all bindings in that module by ``+1``.